kuzzleio/documentation-old/plugin-reference/source/includes/_plugin-prerequisites.md

 Plugins must be valid NodeJS require-able modules, usually shipped as a directory containing either:

-* an `index.js` file at root, exporting a valid Javascript class exposing an `init` method, or
+* an `index.js` file in its root directory, exporting a valid Javascript class exposing an `init` method, or
-* a well-formed `package.json` file at root, specifying the path of the main require-able in the `main` field.
+* a well-formed `package.json` file in its root directory, specifying the path of the main require-able in the `main` field.

-To determine the Plugin name, Kuzzle looks for the `name` field in the `package.json` file or the plugin directory name as a fall-back.
+To determine the Plugin name, Kuzzle looks for the `name` field in the `package.json` file falling back to the plugin directory name otherwise.

 ### Custom Plugin configuration